emergency services

 Workers' Compensation and Rehabilitation and Other Legislation Amendment Bill 2020

 This bill makes it easier for first responders to claim workers' compensation for post-traumatic stress disorder (PTSD).
-It creates a 'presumptive' system where PTSD in eligible workers is automatically assumed to be caused by their work, removing the burden on injured workers to prove the connection.
-This responds to evidence that first responders experience mental health conditions at 10 times the rate of the general workforce.
+It creates a presumptive system where PTSD in eligible workers is automatically assumed to be caused by their work, removing the burden on injured workers to prove the connection.
+This responds to evidence from Beyond Blue and other reviews that first responders experience mental health conditions at substantially higher rates than the general workforce.

 Police Powers and Responsibilities (Making Jack’s Law Permanent) and Other Legislation Amendment Bill 2025

-This bill makes Jack's Law permanent and significantly expands police powers to use hand held scanners to detect knives in public places across Queensland.
-It also extends counter-terrorism detention powers for 15 years, clarifies Marine Rescue Queensland's ability to receive charitable donations, and validates historical SES member appointments.
+This bill makes Jack's Law permanent and expands police powers to use hand held scanners to detect knives and other weapons across Queensland.
+It removes oversight requirements for scanning in designated locations, extends scanning to all public places, and also extends counter-terrorism detention powers for 15 years, confirms Marine Rescue Queensland's charitable status, and validates historical SES member appointments.

 Queensland Community Safety Bill 2024